GyufiThePenguin/Homeserver-for-Dummies/guides/01_How-to-install-ubuntu.md

-To continue your journey, head over to the next tutorial page: [Raspbian First Steps](./01_First-steps-ubuntu.md).
+To continue your journey, head over to the next tutorial page: [Ubuntu First Steps](./01_First-steps-ubuntu.md).